Ungaretti/use24h_device_flasher/README.md

 <img src="https://github.com/Ungaretti/Gui-for-esptool-ck/blob/master/assets/use24hFlasher3.png">

-This is a simplified version of version 2.0, but I believe it's more straightforward.
+Version 3.0 is a simplification of version 2.0, but I believe it's more straightforward.
 It has only one main window and allows programming SONOFF BASIC devices.

 ---